pingforhelp/BCA/docs/computer-sci/computer-fundamentals/sem-1.md

 5 What is computer?
 Write different types of programming languages.

-## Unit – 3
+# Unit-3

-1) What is Microsoft & write their components with explanation?
+Q1.
+What is Microsoft & write their components with explanation?
+Ans: Microsoft is a MNC which focused on Technology, OS, Cloud, Web hosting, and the MS office suite.
+The MS office suite now known as Microsoft office 365 has programs used for day-to-day tasks in a organisation from data-entry to making reports.

+It's components are:
+- MS word a word processor used for writing Documents.
+- MS Excel is spreadsheet program used for entering data.
+- MS PowerPoint this tool is for to ‘express’ ideas in the form of Visual info graphics.

-2) What is word processing?
+Q2.
+What is word processing?
 Explain M.S.
-Word and features of M.S.
+Word and feres of M.S.
 Word?
+Ans: Word processor is a  program used to write reports, documents, articles, and much more on the Computer.

+MS Word is Microsoft’s word processor....

 3) What are the components of M.S.
 Word?